Data normalization basics: why you don’t really want to normalize job title

 Not long ago, a prospect mentioned that their primary need was to normalize job titles and that he’d been searching online for a solution to do this.

-While I understood the goal, this wasn’t, in fact, the right thing to do.
+While I understood the goal, job title normalization wasn’t, in fact, the right thing to do.

 His problem was this: With so many unique job titles, it was really hard to segment the database to be able to target messages properly and determine who was really a potential customer of theirs and who was probably “just looking.”
 Standardizing job titles, however, was the wrong way to accomplish it.